Wal Handley: Car Racing

-He was also involved with car racing, driving MGs and Rileys.
-In 1934 he joined the MG works team and in the 1934 BRDC International Trophy Race at Brooklands, Handley drove well until a back axle broke late in the race.
-Later in 1934 he co-drove Eyston's MG K3 'Magic Magnette', but crashed on the Railway Straight when an axle bearing seized.
-It was in September 1934 that he raced an N type MG Magnette in the Ards TT in Northern Ireland in the International RAC Sports Car Race but had to retire with engine trouble.
-In 1934 and in 1935 he raced MGs in the Isle of Man Mannin Beg 'round the houses' event.
-In 1934 he led on the first lap with the MG Magnette but had a crash and retired shortly afterwards.
-In the following year he entered the Mannin Beg with the 745cc MGR but retired with axle failure.
+Handley was also involved with car racing, driving MGs and Rileys.
+In 1934, he joined the MG works team and in the 1934 BRDC International Trophy Race at Brooklands, Handley drove well until a back axle broke late in the race.
+Later in 1934, he co-drove Eyston's MG K3 'Magic Magnette', but crashed on the Railway Straight when an axle bearing seized.
+It was in September 1934 that he raced an N type MG Magnette in the Ards TT in Northern Ireland in the International RAC Sports Car Race, but had to retire with engine trouble.
+In 1934 and in 1935, he raced MGs in the Isle of Man Mannin Beg 'round the houses' event.
+In 1934, he led on the first lap with the MG Magnette but had a crash and retired shortly afterwards.
+In the following year, he entered the Mannin Beg with the 745cc MGR but retired with axle failure.

-In 1935 he co-drove Freddie Dixon's Riley at Brooklands in the 500 Miles race, but the conrod holed the crankcase when he was competing for third place.
+In 1935, Handley co-drove Freddie Dixon's Riley at Brooklands in the 500 Miles race, but the conrod holed the crankcase when he was competing for third place.

 Handley and Pat Driscoll raced Dixon's 2-litre Riley in the first ever International Grand Prix road race held in Britain at Donington Park, on 5 October 1935, but they were not running at the finish of the 492.8 km race.

-In 1936 Handley had a bad crash at the 1936 British Empire Trophy after taking over Freddie Dixon's third placed Riley and suffered serious injuries to his spine and ribs.
+In 1936, Handley had a bad crash at the 1936 British Empire Trophy after taking over Freddie Dixon's third placed Riley and suffered serious injuries to his spine and ribs.